BUOYANCY: DENSITY AND THE DIVER

 Styrofoam floats and granite sinks in water.
 Why is that?
-It is all due to density.
+It is all about density.
 Water has a density of one.
 Man made it come out that way because everyone has access to water.
 Anything that floats on water has a density of less than one.
 Anything that sinks in water has a density of more than one.
-If you were told a piece of granite, no matter how large it was, had a density of 2.7 you would know it would sink in water.
+If you found a piece of granite, no matter how large it was, has a density of 2.7 you would know it would sink in water.
 Divers have a density of less than one sometimes.
 At other times their density is more than one.
-And, it would follow that a diver sometimes has a density of exactly one and can remain suspended in water.
+It would follow that a diver sometimes has a density of exactly one and can remain suspended in water.
 Incidentally, we are talking about pure water.
 If seawater is to be considered the density of that is about 1.03.

 How does one find the density of an object.
 There are two things that have to be known: How much does the object weigh, and how big is it?
 If the weight is divided by the size the density is determined.
 The math would look like:

 Divers have different densities.
 The following are a list of factors that affect the density of a scuba diver: